Jacques Cossette-Trudel: Early years and education

-While still a student, he met and married another radical leftist, Louise Lanctôt.
+While still a student, he met and married another leftist, Louise Lanctôt.
 During what became known as the October Crisis, as the leader of the FLQ's Liberation Cell, on October 5, 1970, Jacques Cossette-Trudel along with his wife Louise, her brother Jacques Lanctôt, Yves Langlois, Nigel Hamer, and Marc Carbonneau abducted James Cross, the British Trade Commissioner, from his Montreal home, demanding the release of 27 convicted FLQ militants and the publication of the group's political manifesto.
 The Government of Canada, at the invitation of the Quebec provincial government, responded with the adoption of the War Measures Act.
 Under this law, 500 citizens were jailed and 10,000 Canadian soldiers were deployed on the streets of Montreal.
 Believing many of their fellow citizens would join an uprising, the goal of the FLQ was to create an independent socialist state based on the ideals of Fidel Castro's Cuba and the Algerian revolution.

 Early in December 1970, police discovered the location of Cossette-Trudel's Liberation Cell hideout.
 The safe release of their hostage, Cross, was negotiated and on December 3, 1970, after Cossette-Trudel, his wife, and the other known members of his cell were granted safe passage to Cuba, with approval from Fidel Castro, Cross was released.

 Exile

 Jacques Cossette-Trudel and his wife remained in Cuba for four years.
 They worked as volunteers for the Cuban press agency Prensa Latina.
-Their son, Alexis Cossette-Trudel was born in 1972.
+Their son, Alexis Cossette-Trudel, was born in 1972.
 In 1974, they moved to France as political asylum seekers.
 Although asylum was refused, they were permitted to remain in France.
 Their second child, Marie-Ange Cossette-Trudel, was born in France in 1974.